yiuklh/jsproj3hy_aerisweather/README.md

 Pre-requisites:
 - Learners should have an exisiting basics Leaflet.js webmap setup.
 < http://leafletjs.com/examples/quick-start.html >
-- Basic proficiency with JavaScript, HTML, CSS
+- Basic proficiency with JavaScript, HTML5, CSS

 After my difficulties had setup an Aeris.js weather map.
 I decided to compile an easier tutorial targeting for the beginners, whom they may also encounter similar learning challenges.